minhajuddin/blog.minhajuddin.com/source/_posts/many-to-many-relationships-in-ecto-and-phoenix-for-products-and-tags.md

 The other day I was helping a friend set up a phoenix app which required the use of tags on products, we all have used tags in our day to day to add information about notes, images, and other stuff.
-Tags, are just names which are used to associate with an entity like a product, blog post, image etc,.
-This blog post has a few tags too (Ecto, Elixir, Phoenix etc,.).
-Tags help us organize information in a loose fashion by annotating entities with useful fragments of information.
-And modeling these in a database is pretty straightforward, it is usually implemented in the following design.
+Tags are just labels/chunks-of-text which are used to associated with an entity like a product, blog post, image, etc.
+This blog post has a few tags too (Ecto, Elixir, Phoenix, etc.).
+Tags help us organize information by annotating records with useful fragments of information.
+And modeling these in a database is pretty straightforward, it is usually implemented like the following design.

-~photo of the ERD
+{%asset_img erd-small.jpg Products and Tags ERD%}

-As you can see, we have a many to many relation between the products and tags via a products_tags table which has just 2 columns the product_id and the tag_id and it has a composite primary key (while also having an index on the tag_id to make lookups faster).
-The use of a join table is required, however, you want this to be invisible in your app as you don't want to deal with a ProductTag model, it doesn't serve any purpose other than helping you bridge the object model with the relational model.
-Anyway, here is how we ended up building the many to many relationship in Phoenix and Ecto.
+As you can see, we have a many-to-many relation between the products and tags tables via a products_tags table which has just 2 columns the `product_id` and the `tag_id` and it has a composite primary key (while also having an index on the `tag_id` to make lookups faster).
+The use of a join table is required, however, you usually want the join table to be invisible in your domain, as you don't want to deal with a ProductTag model, it doesn't serve any purpose other than helping you bridge the object model with the relational model.
+Anyway, here is how we ended up building the many-to-many relationship in Phoenix and Ecto.

-# Scaffolding the models
+## Scaffolding the models

-We use a nondescript Core context for our products by running the following scaffold code:
+We use a nondescript `Core` context for our `Product` model by running the following scaffold code:

 ```
 mix phx.gen.html Core Product products name:string description:text
 ```

-This generates the following migration (I've omitted the boilerplate):
+This generates the following migration (I've omitted the boilerplate to make reading the relevant code easier):

 ```
 create table(:products) do